Modesto Uber and Lyft Accident Lawyer

 - Accident reconstruction is performed, which shows how the Uber accident happened and often proves fault.

 Drivers working for Uber are screened to ensure that riders will be safe.
 However, sometimes, serious problems occur anyway because no system is foolproof.
 Before being hired, a safety screen is conducted, including whether the applicant has any driving violations, drug or alcohol-related offenses, or a history of violent crimes.
 Checks for criminal or driving history violations are rerun yearly.

 Attorney Ed Smith provides helpful information about how to hire a personal injury lawyer below:Uber Accident Attorney in Modesto

-Getting injured while riding as an Uber passenger can be complex when knowing how to obtain the compensation you deserve.
-However, our injury lawyers are here to help.
-Call us for free and friendly advice at (209) 227-1931 or from long-distance at (800) 404-5400.
-You can also contact us online.
+Getting injured while riding as an Uber or Lyft passenger can be complex when knowing how to obtain the compensation you deserve.
+However, our Modesto rideshare accident lawyers are here to help.
+Call us for free and friendly advice at (209) 227-1931 or (800) 404-5400.

 A free consultation can be arranged to discuss your case and let you know how you can obtain compensation with the help of one of our Modesto Uber and Lyft accident lawyers.
 Your consultation can be arranged either in person or virtually, and, of course, there is no obligation on your part.
 You are welcome to visit our Verdicts and Settlements page to see how we have assisted others.